retrocoder68/retrocms/readme.txt

 To clone with git, create a new folder and open a command prompt, cd to the new folder and run the following command: git clone https://github.com/retrocoder68/retrocms.git
-1. Edit settings.php in the retrocms folder.
+1. Open your web browser, go to your site and run install.php.
+2. The installation script will guide you through a few steps to fill in the values stored in settings.php and create the database and tables needed.
-1.1 The following values has to be set correctly.
+2.1 The installation script will fill in the following values that has to be set correctly.
 $_SETTINGS['dbserver']
 $_SETTINGS['dbname']
 $_SETTINGS['dbuser']
 $_SETTINGS['dbpassword']
 $_SETTINGS['site-server']

-The other values can mostly be left untouched.

-2. Edit the installation script install.php
-Edit the installation script to create a user.

-3. Open your web browser, go to your site and run install.php.
 Done!

 --- End